-Your water main is an important part of your home’s infrastructure.
-It’s the connection between the company’s larger streetside main and your home’s plumbing system.
-If there’s ever a problem with your personal main, your whole home suffers for it.
-A faulty main can lead to dozens of other issues throughout your house.
+Your water main is the connection between the utility company’s larger streetside main and your home’s plumbing system.
+If your personal main develops a problem, your whole home could suffer for it.
+Main water line replacement is a big decision and we’re here to help you understand the stakes.

-If you start noticing plumbing problems that aren’t limited to a single fixture or appliance, your main is likely the culprit.
+If you experience plumbing problems that aren’t limited to a single fixture or appliance, a main water line leak is likely the culprit.
 When this happens, it’s time to replace your water main.
 We’ll walk you through everything you need to know about the process below.
-If you ever need to replace your water main, you’ll know how to get started:

 Problems with your main are harder to diagnose than most plumbing problems because your main is underground.
-Underground hidden leaks obviously tend to be difficult to find, but there are a couple of ways to look for them.
-If you notice any of these signs, then there’s probably something wrong with your water main:
+Underground hidden leaks tend to be difficult to find, but there are a couple of ways to look for them.
+Watch for any of these three signs that you have a water main leak:

 Water in your yard or street.

 This is the most obvious sign that there’s a problem with your water main.
-If your main is leaking or ruptured, the only place the water can go is out.
-Once enough of it builds up, it’ll start breaching the surface of your yard or the street.
+If the main water line to your house is leaking or ruptured, the only place the water can go is out.
+Once enough of it builds up, it’ll breach the surface of your yard or the street.

 If you aren’t using more water than usual but your bills are increasing, there’s a problem.
 That problem is likely a hidden leak inside your walls or with your water main.